Noah's Ark And Other Historical Allegories

 Glacial Lakes

-The last of the North American proglacial lakes, north of the present Great Lakes, has been designated Lake Ojibway by geologists.
+The last of the North American proglacial lakes, north of the present Great Lakes, has been designated as Lake Ojibway by geologists.
 Situated 250 feet above sea level, its outlet was blocked by the great wall of the glaciers and it was drained by tributaries into the St. Lawrence far to the south.
-About 8,300 to 7,700 years ago, the melting ice dam over Hudson Bay's southernmost extension narrowed to the point where pressure and its buoyancy lifted it free, and the ice-dam failed catastrophically.
+About 8,300 to 7,700 years ago, the melting ice dam over Hudson Bay's most southern extension narrowed to the point where pressure and its buoyancy lifted it free.
+The result was that the ice-dam failed catastrophically.
 The volume of Lake Ojibway is commonly estimated to have been about 163,000 cubic kilometres enough to cover the entire United States to a depth of 15 metres.

 Useful Links